 Mapping the account name data pill into the message input field

 Mapping constants vs mapping variables

-The variable Account name has been mapped to the Name input field.
+Account name has been mapped to the Name input field.
 This means that for every new Salesforce account that is created, the account name of this Salesforce account will be used as the organization name of the Zendesk organization that will be created.
-For example, a new Salesforce account named Sattei Winery will in turn create a Zendesk organization named Sattei Winery.
+For example, a new Salesforce account named Sattei Winery will create a Zendesk organization named Sattei Winery.

 Input field with variable mapping

 On the other hand, the input field Notes has a constant mapped to it - the text

 "Synced over from Salesforce".
 This means that all newly created Zendesk organizations created via Workato will have the words "Synced over from Salesforce" in its Notes field.

 Input field with constant mapping

 Here is an example of a new Zendesk organization with variable mapping and constant mapping.